juanluispaz/immutable-binder/README.md

 # Limitations

 - Only simple JavaScript are supported, more complex types like `Map` are not supported.
-- In TypeScript, if you try to access to an array's element of an array through the accessor, your will get the binder without the proper downcast, instead you can use the `get` method or use th `_()` in the resultanting type.
+- In TypeScript, if you try to access to an array's element of an array through the accessor, your will get the binder without the proper downcast, instead you can use the `get` method or  the `_()` method in the resulting binder.
 E.g.:

 	```typescript
 	var wrongTypeBinder = arrayBinder[index];